LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 *	The property ``css`` has been dropped instead the CSS string is returned by ``__str__``.

-*	Dividing color now does a scalar division.
+*	Dividing colors now does a scalar division.
 Blending colors is now done with the modulo operator.

 Removal of XPIT